eshazen/scope-clock/README.md

 **Status** -- CRT, transformer, PCBs for CRT and deflection amp are on the way!

+## More crazy ideas!

+* Neon tube simulated pendulum
+* Tube amp for sound for grandfather clock soundz

 ## Software

 Display the time (of course) but also various text:  weather, notifications, etc.